By Gabriel Andre – Art in Tanzania internship

 Resilience and disaster risk reduction

-Resilience is the ability of the system, community, and society to resist and accommodate hazards.
+Resilience is the ability of a system, community, or society to resist and adapt to hazards.
 Over 70% of all-natural disasters are hydro-meteorological, and significant disasters have included droughts, floods, and epidemic diseases, all of which affect humans and wildlife.

 For example, let’s take the “El Niño” phenomenon in Tanzania in 2011.
-It caused massive floods, which washed away crop farms and damaged transport infrastructure, such as roads and railways.
+It caused massive flooding, which washed away crop farms and damaged transportation infrastructure, including roads and railways.
 It also destroyed houses and made people homeless, and it increased diseases.
 We’ve seen the impact of an RCP 8.5 scenario; phenomena like El Niño will occur increasingly frequently.

-As a response, UNDP proposes strengthening the institutional framework of meteorological institutions, including establishing a 24/7 Emergency centre for climatic disaster management.
-Improve weather and climate forecasting infrastructure by procuring highly sophisticated hydro-met technologies to improve the collection of hydro-met data.
+In response, the UNDP proposes strengthening the institutional framework of meteorological institutions, including the establishment of a 24/7 Emergency Centre for climatic disaster management.
+Enhance weather and climate forecasting infrastructure by acquiring advanced hydro-meteorological technologies to enhance the collection of hydro-meteorological data.

-They also want to improve data analysis, interpretation, and customization to provide relevant information to farmers, urban and rural dwellers, and aviation groups.
-Finally, they want to develop Standard Operating Procedures (SOPs) to improve coordination among the relevant institutions regarding disasters.
+They also aim to enhance data analysis, interpretation, and customisation to deliver relevant information to farmers, urban and rural dwellers, and aviation groups.
+Finally, they waimto develop Standard Operating Procedures (SOPs) to ienhancecoordination among televant institutions rin disaster management

 2. Climate Action Network International implication for Tanzania